-Since its release on July 6, Pokémon GO has taken the mobile video game world by storm.
+Since its release in 2016, Pokémon GO has taken the mobile video game world by storm.
 The iOS and Android game developed by Niantic uses the player’s location and phone camera to create an augmented reality in which they catch Pokémon in their real-world environment.
 Pokémon GO has been praised for encouraging physical activity, and has created other, and possibly unexpected, positive side effects.

 Players of all ages and walks of life have come together to play in local public areas, creating a strong sense of community.
 Neighborhoods have created events to bring players together such as picnics, pub crawls, and battles at Pokémon Gyms.

 Businesses have taken advantage of the hype by offering players discounts or creating PokéStops at their location hoping to convert players to customers.
 Churches, libraries, restaurants, museums, and shops have all gotten in on the action.

 There is no doubt that Pokémon GO is a cultural phenomenon, due in part to the nostalgia it brings to players.
 If you played Pokémon games as a child, being able to easily play on your phone at your favorite local bar is a dream come true.
 Though GO‘s popularity is more obvious, the Pokémon video game series has always been wildly successful, selling over 279 million units worldwide as of February 2016.
 Let’s look at some of the significant Pokémon video games developed over the years.